The-Smackers/AWPtimizr/README.md

 - `7_Debloat\`: Debloat Windows (e.g., `See Note #1`).
 - `*/Revert\`: Revert scripts (e.g., `Revert_Latency_Tweaks.cmd`).

-## Prerequisites
-- Windows 11, admin rights.
-- Backup your registry (optional but recommended), this program will backup your registry if selected to do so.

-#### Registry Tweaks for Windows Optimization
+## Registry Tweaks
-This repository includes a collection of `.reg` files to disable various Windows features and services, along with corresponding revert files to restore default settings.
-All tweaks are designed for Windows 11 (tested against 23H2 defaults as of July 2025) unless noted otherwise.
+This repository includes a collection of `.reg` and `.cmd` files to disable various Windows features and services, along with corresponding revert files to restore default settings.
+All tweaks are designed for Windows 11 (tested against 23H2 defaults as of July 2025).
 Revert files have been updated to align with true Windows defaults (e.g., removing policy keys rather than setting them to enabling values).

 **Notes:**
 - HomeGroup and WiFi Sense tweaks are legacy; they’re no-ops in Windows 11 but included for older systems.

-## Note #1 Debloat description
+## Debloat description (Note #1)
 Disable ActivityHistory
 Disable BackgroundApps
 Disable ConsumerFeatures